-The following arrangements apply when the tropical cyclone warning signal pre-No.8 / No.8 or above, or black rainstorm warning signal is cancelled:
+The following applies when the typhoon signal No.8, black rainstorm warning signal, or "extreme condition" announcement issued by the Government after super typhoons is cancelled:

 Signal Cancelled Arrangements for Classes and Exams 7 am or before All classes and exams will resume as scheduled.
 7:01 am - 12 noon Morning classes and exams starting before 2 pm will be cancelled; Afternoon classes and exams starting between 2 pm and before 6:30 pm will resume as scheduled.

 12:01 pm - 4 pm Afternoon classes and exams starting between 2 pm and before 6:30 pm will be cancelled; Evening classes and exams starting at or after 6:30 pm will resume as scheduled.
 4:01 pm or after All afternoon and evening classes and exams starting at or after 2 pm will be cancelled.

-Additional information
+C. Additional information